 Although the minimum duration of a study tour can be as little as 2 months, the benefits of a Nuffield Farming Scholarship are lifelong.
 After completion of their study tour Scholars who have studied a poultry subject join the Nuffield Farming Poultry Study Group which meets 2-3 times a year to see and discuss matters of mutual interest.

 Applications from potential Scholars should be made to the Director of the Nuffield Farming Scholarships Trust. (see Contact page).

 See List of earlier Nuffield Scholars and subject sponsored by BEMB Trust

 Other Research and Pump Priming Projects

-The Trustees are particularly interested in applications for “pump priming” finance where a comparatively small sum of money will test a project before taking it to the major industry research funders.
+The Trustees are particularly interested in applications for “pump priming” finance where a comparatively small sum of money (typically up to £15,000 maximum) will test a project before taking it to the major industry research funders.